Actinoceras: Species

-About 45 species have been described from North America, including Greenland and the Canadian Arctic with Actinoceras margaretae, A. aequale, and A. gradatum the earliest known, coming from the lower Blackriveran Loweville fm of Ottawa.
+Actinoceras have been reported from various Middle Ordovician (Blackriveran) to Lower Silurian (Llandoverian) localities in North America, Baltic Europe, and Siberia.
+About 45 species have been described from North America, including Greenland and the Canadian Arctic, with Actinoceras margaretae, A. aequale, and A. gradatum the earliest known, coming from the lower Blackriveran Loweville Formation of Ottawa.
 Actinoceras concavum from the Ssuyan of southern Manchuria is most similar to Actinoceras centrale from the Chaumont of New York.
+Among the latest was the Silurian A. lesperancei from the earliest Silurian of Anticosti Island.
+Some species, such as A. subconicum and A. nummularium, have been reassigned to other genera, such as Armenoceras.